-Food allergies, intolerances and sensitivities are invariably complex and often severe.
+Food allergies, intolerances and sensitivities are invariably complex and can be severe.
 Correct and timely medical diagnosis is essential.

 The prevalence of food allergy in Australia has increased dramatically in recent years.
 Around 5% of children and 2% of adults will suffer from a food allergy.
 Around 3% of children will be allergic to peanuts and around 4% allergic to tree nuts—double the rates five years ago.